Pevonedistat and Ruxolitinib in Treating Participants with Myelofibrosis

 OUTLINE: This is a phase I, dose-escalation study of pevonedistat.

-Participants receive pevonedistat intravenously (IV) over 60 minutes on days 1, 3, and 5, and ruxolitinib phosphate per standard of care.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Participants receive pevonedistat intravenously (IV) over 60 minutes on days 1, 3, and 5, and ruxolitinib per standard of care.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, participants are followed up at 30 days, 12 weeks, and then every 6 months for up to 5 years.